netwrix/AIHound/README.md

     ├── credman.py       # Windows Credential Manager queries
     └── vscdb.py         # VS Code SQLite state.vscdb reader
 ```

-## Security & Ethics

-This tool is for **authorized security research, penetration testing, and defensive security assessments only**.
-Use it on systems you own or have explicit authorization to test.

-- Credentials are **redacted by default** — `--show-secrets` requires explicit `YES` confirmation
-- The tool is **read-only** — it never modifies, exfiltrates, or transmits any credentials
-- JSON output **never includes raw values** even with `--show-secrets`

 ## MCP Server Mode (v3.0.0)